 Results

-Table 1 presents the characteristics of the sample, comparing dementia cases (n=4248) to the first matched control case.
-We match on sex, race, ethnicity and birth year, so we see no statistical differences in those characteristics by design.
+Table 1 presents the characteristics of the sample, comparing dementia cases (n=3,658) to the first matched control case.
+We match on sex, race/ethnicity and birth year, so we see no statistical differences in those characteristics by design.
 There are no statistical differences in marital status.
 However, there are differences in levels of education, with the dementia cohort being slightly less educated than their first control.
 Further, the dementia cohort is significantly sicker across the board, with every comorbidity more prevalent at baseline.
-This difference in baseline health helps to explain the difference in baseline Medicare expenditures between the two cohorts; Medicare spending on the dementia cohort is 72 percent higher that of the controls before the dementia diagnosis.
+This difference in baseline health helps to explain the difference in baseline Medicare expenditures between the two cohorts; Medicare spending on the dementia cohort is 193 percent higher than that of the controls before the dementia diagnosis.
 We adjust for these covariates in all regression models.

 Insurance coverage varies between the cases and the first-matched control, with higher Medicaid and Part D coverage at baseline.
 While the Part D coverage difference disappears by the time of death among the deceased, the Medicaid coverage difference increases to where cases who have died are over 10 percentage points more likely to be covered by Medicaid at death than their first-matched controls.

 Figure 1 presents the unadjusted average monthly expenditures to Medicare and Medicaid among those who have not died or been censored for both the dementia and control cohorts.
 Prior to diagnosis, the dementia cohort has a higher level of spending for both the Medicare and Medicaid programs, but the trends start roughly parallel prior to diagnosis.
-A few months before diagnosis, there are significant and substantial increases in spending for Medicare – which is consistent with over 36 percent of the cohort first having diagnosis codes appear during an inpatient event (hospital or SNF setting).
+A few months before diagnosis, there are significant and substantial increases in spending for Medicare – which is consistent with 40 percent of the cohort first having diagnosis codes appear during an inpatient event (hospital or SNF setting).
 Medicare expenditures decline almost as quickly as they rose, and again appear to be stable one year after diagnosis.
 Medicaid expenditures increase at the time of diagnosis, although much less than Medicare expenditures, and maintain at this level for the first few years after diagnosis, while the control cohort’s Medicaid expenditures remain close to zero throughout.